GIScience/openrouteservice-docs/README.md

 This repository stores the swagger specifications of the [OpenRouteService](openrouteservice.org "ORS website") API in yaml and json format.
+For an API-Key please register at our [developers portal](https://developers.openrouteservice.org/portal/register/ "ORS Register").
+Afterwards the Key can be requested in the [API catalogue](https://developers.openrouteservice.org/portal/apis/ "ORS Catalogue").
-For a live version of this documentation visit https://developers.openrouteservice.org/portal/apis/.
+A live version of this documentation can be found on [swaggerhub](https://app.swaggerhub.com/apis/OpenRouteService/ors-api/ "Swagger Doku").

 ## Content